ujagaga/behind-nat-file-storage/README.md

 To just do the quick install, run the interactive installer, "install.sh" as root.
 It will download the repository, build the files, install binaries in "/opt/bnfs" and setup services for automatic startup.

 ## Tips
-In the "bin" folder you will find "share_files.sh".
+1. In the "bin" folder you will find "share_files.sh".
 I use it to quickly share a specified folder.
-Usage is described in the script.
+Usage is described in the script, but basically, just call the script with folder to serve as an argument.

-If you share a folder with a "Pictures" directory in it's root, everything in the "Pictures" will be displayed with image preview support, so you can easilly share familly photos.
+2. If you share a folder with a "Pictures" directory in it's root, everything in the "Pictures" will be displayed with image preview support, so you can easilly share familly photos.

+3. bnfs supports uploading files from web browser, but also from terminal: curl "<bnfs_ip>:<port>/?name=<file_name_to_use>" -T <path_to_file_to_upload>

+The previous command works for unauthorized users in either local network of from outside.
+The file will be uploaded in the "upload" folder.
+If you allow local network access without password, if uploading from local network, you can also choose the location: curl "<bnfs_ip>:<port>/<path_to_upload_dir>?name=<file_name_to_use>" -T <path_to_file_to_upload>

+After an upload, you will get a shareable download link to use to download the file.
+You can disable sharing if you specify parameter: share=n. curl "<bnfs_ip>:<port>/?name=<file_name_to_use>&share=n" -T <path_to_file_to_upload>

 ## Current status
+Sharing a folder works, but sharing a file does not, so curl upload share link does not either.
+Working on it.
-So far it seems all is working fine.
-If you find a bug, please let me know.
+If you find another bug, please let me know.

 ## Contact
 For any questions, send me a message at ujagaga@gmail.com